odino/odino.github.com/source/_posts/2013-06-14-integrating-twig-in-your-legacy-php-code.markdown

-Twig it might be that some things could be done in a cleaner way, so if you have suggestions or feedbacks I would strongly encourage you to go in berserk mode in the comments section below.
+Twig it might be that some things could be done in a cleaner way, so if you have suggestions or feedbacks I would strongly encourage you to go
+*berserk mode* in the comments section below.

 {% footnotes %}
 	{% fn Being PHP or something like Smarty or xTemplate %}